miso-lims/miso-lims/docs/admin/site-configuration.md

 ### `miso.newOptionSopUrl`

 URL of your SOP for adding new options such as scientific names, kits, and indices to MISO.
-If specified, a message and link will be shown at the top of several list pages under the Misc and Institute Defaults menus.
+If specified, a message and link will be shown at the top of several list pages under the Misc and Configuration menus.

 ### `miso.detailed.sample.enabled`\*